CVS stands for Concurrent Version System. It is a version control system that has

 done

 CVS doesn't really keep directories under version control.
-If you want to remove a
+If you want to

-remove the directory from the working directory.
+to remove the directory from the working directory.

 cd a-subdir